tokyoking/ctf/heap/README.md

 # Notes about glibc heap tcache

-im studying https://pwn.college/software-exploitation/dynamic-allocator-misuse/ and most of the screenshots adn the code will be from pwncollege slides.
+(https://pwn.college/software-exploitation/dynamic-allocator-misuse/) most of the screenshots and code will be from **pwncollege** slides and videos.
+I made this for quick reference and to fresh up my knowledge about the tcache.

 allocations small then 1032 bytes = tcache